 12. Obama claims that a military strike on Iran’s nuclear facilities “would only set back Iran’s program by a few years at best,” but these estimates are based on worst-case scenarios in which Iran decides to immediately reconstitute its program and does not encounter any substantial difficulties.
 In the real world, Iran might wait some time before reconstituting and will almost certainly encounter international resistance and domestic political friction as it does so.
 In reality, therefore, a strike would buy a few years at worst.
 At best, a strike would forever prevent Iran from going nuclear.
 The most likely outcome is somewhere in between.

 13. In the speech’s opening and closing, Obama likens this deal to America’s past role in building international institutions that have made the world a better place.
 In reality, however, this deal undermines key pillars of the international order, spreading thin the resource-constrained IAEA and setting a dangerous precedent for the nonproliferation regime.

 14. Obama argues that “if Congress kills this deal, we will lose … America’s credibility as a leader of diplomacy.”
 This may be true, but much of the responsibility must lie with the administration that negotiated a weak agreement that does not enjoy the support of the American people or their elected representatives.

-Matthew Kroenig is a Nonresident Senior Fellow in the Atlantic Council’s Brent Scowcroft Center on International Security.
+Matthew Kroenig is a Nonresident Senior Fellow in the Atlantic Council’s Scowcroft Center for Strategy and Security.